Sunday, May 24, 2026

 Obliged to give them lunch and tea

-A tasty feast timeless and free
+A tasty feast, timeless and free

 I need to leave more vital tasks

-The web gives answeres when I ask
+The web gives answers when I ask

 I learned a very simple fact

-Flower perfume , I thought attracts
+Flower perfume, I thought attracts

 Adoring men to me and you

-Alas attracts the insects too
+But alas attracts insects too

 Insects don't leave when I tell them